 Strengthening capacity is the second funding stream of our International Development Fund (IDF), and provides funding to a number of partnered institutions from Scotland and our partner countries.
-Our current capacity-strengthening projects are summarised below.

 Police Scotland in Africa